 Indian Creek Campground

 Located about eight miles south of Mammoth Hot Springs on the road to Norris —elevation 7,300 feet—sits near the base of the Gallatin Mountains and offers breathtaking views of Electric Peak.
 In addition, the area provides easy access to fishing and hiking.
 The campground is away from the main road and provides a quieter, more primitive experience than many other locations.
-This is a first-come, first-served campground run by the National Park Service.
+Indian Creek is a first-come, first-served campground run by the National Park Service.

 Lewis Lake Campground

 This campground–elevation 7,500 feet (2,286 m)–is located near a large open meadow, which provides the opportunity for wildlife viewing.
 Bison frequently walk through the campground.
 Most sites are shaded by lodgepole pine.
 The Museum of the National Park Ranger is a quick walk from the campground, as are Norris Geyser Basin Museum and Norris Geyser Basin–the hottest and most changeable thermal area in Yellowstone.
-This is a reservable campground run by the National Park Service.
+Norris is a reservable campground run by the National Park Service.

 Pebble Creek Campground

 Pebble Creek Campground—elevation 6,900 feet (2103 m)—lies against the dramatic backdrop of the Absaroka Mountains near the park’s Northeast Entrance and offers a more isolated camping experience.
 Day hiking opportunities are available nearby.
-In addition, Soda Butte Creek offers fishing opportunities, and there are outstanding wildlife viewing opportunities throughout Lamar Valley.
+In addition, Soda Butte Creek provides fishing opportunities, and there are outstanding wildlife viewing opportunities throughout Lamar Valley.
 This campground run by the National Park Service contains reservable and first-come, first-served sites.

 Slough Creek Campground